Whether you’re living off the grid, cutting down on electricity, or wanting something portable, you’re probably still after dry clothes.

 Ease of Use | Medium |

-Size | 18.25 x 11.63 x 10.13 inches |
+Size | 17 x 10 x 10 inches |

 Weight | 2 pounds |

-3. Northwood Calliger 360 Hand Crank Clothes Wringer
+Northwood Calliger 360 Hand Crank Clothes Wringer

-Best Hand Wringer for Delicates
+Best for Delicates

 The Northwood Calliger 360 is our top recommendation for delicates.
-Whether you need to hand wring a sweater, lingerie or a silk top — this will do the trick.
+Whether you need to hand wring a sweater, lingerie, or a silk top — this will do the trick.

-The rubber rollers are kind on fabric, whether it’s thick or thin.
+The rubber rollers are kind on fabric, whether thick or thin.
 The product is super easy to use and will relieve stress and tension in your hands and wrists.
 It’ll speed up drying time without you breaking a sweat.

 What’s great about this is that it’s built to last.
-All the metal has been zinc plated and powder coated for maximum weather resistance.
-The frame and rollers are indestructible so it should outlast all other models.
+All the metal has been zinc-plated and powder-coated for maximum weather resistance.
+The frame and rollers are indestructible, so it should outlast all other models.

 Pros

-- Good for delicates — and thicker garments, too.
+- Good for delicates and thicker garments.

 - Easy to use.

-- Clamps onto most surfaces.
+- Clamps onto most surfaces horizontally or vertically.

 Cons

-Additional Specs
+Product Specs

 Purpose | Wringing excess moisture out of thick and thin garments |

-Materials | Zinc-plated metal, steel and rubber rollers |
+Materials | Zinc-plated metal, steel, and rubber rollers |

 Ease of Use | Easy |